bhatti/PlexDataProviders/README.md

 - DataRow - This class abstracts row of data fields
 - DataRowSet - This class abstracts set of rows

-PlexDataProviders also supports nested structures where a data field can be instance of DataRowSet.
+PlexDataProviders also supports nested structures where a data field in DataRow can be instance of DataRowSet.

 ### Adding a Data Provider
 The data provider implements following two interfaces